grpc/proposal/A72-open-telemetry-tracing.md

 At the client, on parent span:
 * When the call is started, annotate name resolution completed if the RPC had name resolution delay.
-* When the call is closed, end the parent span with RPC status.
+* When the call is closed, set RPC status and end the parent span.

 On attempt span:
 * When span is created, add attribute `previous-rpc-attempts` that captures the